Understanding the AR-10 lower receiver is key to getting the rifle you want.

 Conversely, for a spell, ArmaLite turned out their own magazine stock (there were a few other manufacturers) based on the one used by the M14.
 This changed earlier this decade.
 ArmaLite introduced what it calls its Series A receivers (Series B is the traditional receiver design), which are compatible with industry-standard magazines based on the waffle pattern.
 At this point, the newer pattern dominates the company’s catalog.
 Though, Series B AR-10s are readily available.

 There are a number of manufacturers who are on each team, though the DPMS perhaps has more.
-For instance, Fulton Aromory, Palmetto State Armory and CMMG all use Gen I DPMS designs.
-As far as ArmaLite, Knight’s Armament and Rock River Arms are notable examples, beside, of course, ArmaLite.
+For instance, Fulton Armory, Palmetto State Armory and CMMG all use Gen I DPMS designs.
+As far as ArmaLite, Knight’s Armament, Eagle Arms and Noveske are notable examples, besides, of course, ArmaLite.

 AR-10 Triggers, Buffer Tubes and Stocks